reactjs/react.dev/content/docs/code-splitting.md

 );
 ```

-## Route-based code splitting {#route-based-code-splitting}
+## Route-based code-splitting {#route-based-code-splitting}

-Deciding where in your app to introduce code splitting can be a bit tricky.
+Deciding where in your app to introduce code-splitting can be a bit tricky.
 You
 want to make sure you choose places that will split bundles evenly, but won't
 disrupt the user experience.